appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-configproduct-add.md

 ![confgprdctadd_navtomage2multi-workflow](/staticfiles/integration/media/confgprdctadd_navtomage2multi-workflow.png)
 In this integration scenario, multiple connections have been made for transformation of Configurable Products from Ms Dynamics NAV to Magento2 (along with multiple Magento websites from a single Magento admin).

-As a pre-requisite, the user needs to create and sync the Simple Products first.
+As a pre-requisite, the user needs to create and sync the Simple Products first which you want to add as child items in your new configurable product.
 [Click here](/integration/simple-productadd/), to know the process of creating simple products in MS Dynamics NAV.

 * Login to the Ms Dynamics NAV Client and create a new item from the Items Page.
 * Provide the details of the item say the Item No., Item description and the Unit of Measure.